 Lock one spectrum: click on one spectrum to highlight it (R.terrigena DSM 2687) and click on the empty space on the canvas to unlock it.

-Remove/Add spectra: hover on Legend area and use checkboxes to hide/add spectra
+Remove/Add spectra: hover on the legend area and use the checkboxes to hide/add spectra

-Legend: hover on spectrum label to highlight it on the canvas.
-Come back to the canvas to examine value in a hovered point.
+Legend: hover on the spectrum label to highlight it on the canvas.
+Come back to the canvas to examine the value in a hovered point.